Alberta passes bill legislating 'safe zones' around abortion clinics | CBC News

 The bill passed 45-1 without participation of members from the Official Opposition United Conservative Party.

-UCP Leader Jason Kenney said the law is an attempt by the governing NDP to distract from its economic record.
+UCP Leader Jason Kenney has called the bill an attempt by the governing NDP to distract from its economic record.

+The new law protects patients and staff at the Kensington Clinic in Calgary and Women's Health Options in Edmonton clinics from harassment.

+Kenney has said the bill wasn't required since the clinics already have injunctions against protesters.
+He said staff should go back to court to extend the injunctions if they need a bigger zone.

 - Abortion clinic 'bubble zones' extended to 150 metres in proposed bill